microsoft/CsWinRT/docs/embedded.md

 You will need to enable Windows Desktop Compatible for all your referenced C++/WinRT components -- either via the properties or in the `.vcxproj` file.

-There is a known issue consuming C++/WinRT authored WinRT components in a library using embedded support when the component is consumed via `ProjectReference`.
-You will need to edit the .vcxproj file of all the components by enabling Windows Desktop Compatible.

 If you try to use an embedded projection of a native (C++/WinRT) component, via ProjectReference, then you may encounter a runtime error `CLASS_NOT_REGISTERED`.
 You can fix this by unloading the native component project in Visual Studio, and adding the following: